Higher Symmetries of the Laplacian via Quantization: Conformal geometry of differential operators and of their symbols

 \subsection{Conformal invariants}

-Over a conformally flat manifold $(M,[\mg])$, a conformal invariant in a $\Vect(M)$-module is an invariant element under the action of conformal Killing vector fields.
-Using local conformal coordinates $(x^i)$, which are such that $\mg_{ij}=F\eta_{ij}$ for a positive function~$F$, the classification of conformal invariants over $(M,[\mg])$ amounts to the one of $\fkg$-invariants over the flat space.
-For modules of tensors, this can be performed thanks to the Weyl's theory of invariants \cite{Wey97} and for modules of differential operators this can be done resorting to the results on morphisms of Verma modules obtained in \cite{BCo85a,BCo85b}.
-However, all results presented here can be derived from the more elementary Weyl's theory of invariants.
+The classification of differential operators, acting between natural bundles and which are invariant under the action of local conformal Killing vector fields, is the same over all conformally flat manifolds $(M,[\mg])$ of signature $(p,q)$.
+Using local conformal coordinates $(x^i)$, which are such that $\mg_{ij}=F\eta_{ij}$ for a positive function~$F$, the invariant differential operators are given by the same formul\ae{} on $(M,[\mg])$ and on $\bbR^{p,q}$.
+Moreover, such a classification can be deduced from the classification of morphisms of generalized Verma modules of $\fkg=\ro(p+1,q+1)$, obtained in \cite{BCo85a,BCo85b}.
+All results presented here can also be derived from the Weyl theory of invariants \cite{Wey97}, applied to the affine part of $\fkg$, and basic computations, see e.g.\ \cite{Mic11a}.